 ‘That’s most clever… and witty,’ I said.
 ‘I like that; still, I might have fared better by quoting her another line from the same scene: To a nunnery, go.’

 ‘It would be most unfortunate for her.’

-‘And possibly even more for you,’ he said.
+‘And possibly even more so for you,’ he said.

-‘Possibly,’ I said.
-‘Still, the question remains if Julianne would want to be in a relationship with me once she finds I have no money or tenure.
+‘Possibly.
+The question remains whether Julianne would want to be in a relationship with me once she finds I have no money or tenure.
 I’ve never been rich, and at this rate, I doubt if I ever will be.’

 ‘Which is a good thing,’ Eli said, ‘considering you’re not exactly Mr Congeniality these days, are you?’